A Nonparametric Mixed-Effects Mixture Model for Patterns of Clinical Measurements Associated with COVID-19: Nonparametric Mixed-Effects Mixture Model

 We summarize the entire EM algorithm in Algorithm \ref{Algo1}.
 The stopping criteria are set as follows.
 Let $\boldsymbol{\tilde{\theta}}$ represent all the estimated values except the penalty parameter $\lambda_0$ and the smoothing parameters $\lambda_1$ and $\lambda_2$.
 Let $d_{EM}^{[\mathcal{O}]} = \frac{\|\boldsymbol{\tilde{\theta}}^{[\mathcal{O}]}-\boldsymbol{\tilde{\theta}}^{[\mathcal{O}-1]} \|^2}{\| \boldsymbol{\tilde{\theta}}^{[\mathcal{O}-1]} \|^2 + \kappa_1} $ be the relative change of the estimates at the ${\mathcal{O}}$th EM iteration and $d_{inner}^{[\mathcal{O},\mathcal{I}]} = \frac{\|\boldsymbol{\tilde{\theta}}^{[\mathcal{O},\mathcal{I}]}-\boldsymbol{\tilde{\theta}}^{[\mathcal{O}, \mathcal{I}-1]} \|^2}{\| \boldsymbol{\tilde{\theta}}^{[\mathcal{O}, \mathcal{I}-1]} \|^2 + \kappa_2} $ be the relative change of the estimates at the $\mathcal{I}$th inner iteration inside the ${\mathcal{O}}$th EM iteration.
 The inner iteration stops if $d_{inner}^{[\mathcal{O},\mathcal{I}]} \leq D_{inner}$ and the EM iteration stops if $d_{EM}^{[\mathcal{O}]} \leq D_{EM}$.
 The maximum number of iterations are denoted as $\mathcal{O}_{max}$ and $\mathcal{I}_{max}$, respectively.

 \IncMargin{1em}

 \DecMargin{1em}

 We regard the $L_1$ penalty in the logistic regression as a variable selection process.
 After variable selection, we rerun Algorithm \ref{Algo1} without the $L_1$ penalty and get the point estimate of all parameters.
+We construct bootstrap confidence intervals for the estimated mean functions and all parameters.
+We note that even though we are only interested in two clusters for our specific problem, the number of clusters in other applications is usually unknown.
+Model selection methods, such as BIC described in \cite{ma_penalized_2008}, can be used to select the number of clusters.